 - A travel card that waives foreign fees

 Using cash overseas.
-You’ll definitely save on fees by using cash, but remember you’ll pay foreign transaction fees when you withdraw it, and possibly a fee by the ATM operator as well.
+You’ll definitely save on fees by using cash, but remember you’ll pay foreign transaction fees if you withdraw while overseas, as well as a possible ATM fee by the operator.

 And of course, there are also the safety risks of carrying large amounts of cash while you travel.
 A bum bag can only protect you so much.